Court of Protection main office contact details (Regional Courts are below):

 Court of Protection Contact Details and Function:

 The Court helps people who have difficulty making their own decisions.
 They do this by making the decisions for the person or appointing someone else to do so.
-Find out how the Court of Protection works to protect vulnerable people.
+Find out how the CoP works to protect vulnerable people.

 Before you do, we recommend that you make Lasting Powers of Attorney, so that you can avoid the need for Court of Protection contact details!

 The Court of Protection is a specialist court for all issues relating to people who lack capacity to make specific decisions.
 The Court makes decisions and appoints deputies to make decisions in the best interests of those who lack capacity to do so.

-Information on the work of the Court of Protection including:
+Information on the work of the CoP including:

 - Its powers